Coastal Rowing

 The 2018 World Rowing Coastal Championships took place at Sidney, British Columbia on the west coast of the nation that welcomed athletes from across the globe.
 The competition has continued to grow over the years.

-The 2023 World Rowing Beach Sprint Finals will take place 29 September – 1 October 2023 in the coastal town of Barletta Italy.
+The 2023 World Rowing Beach Sprint Finals took place from 29 September – 1 October 2023 in the coastal town of Barletta Italy.

 The inaugural World Rowing Beach Sprint Finals in Shenzhen, China in 2019 were followed successfully in 2021 in Oeiras, Portugal following the postponement from 2020 due to the COVID-19 Pandemic.
 The third edition of the WRBSF took place alongside the World Rowing Coastal Championships in 2022 in the coastal village of Saundersfoot.